Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: Do I need any special software or equipment to order soft copies?

 A: Soft copies are in Adobe Acrobat PDF format and may be read with the free Acrobat Reader, available at Adobe.
+If you wish to break out or group different portions of the role simulation in digital packets, you may need the more advanced form of Adobe: Adobe Acrobat.
 Please note: At the present time, Teaching Negotiation Resource Center soft copies are compatible with the following versions of the Acrobat Reader: English, German, French, Spanish, Swedish, Portuguese, Japanese and Korean.
-If you have a different version, you may wish to download one of these at the Adobe website, or contact the Teaching Negotiation Resource Center at email@example.com, 800-258-4406 (within the U.S.) or 781-966-2751 (outside the U.S.) for further assistance.
+If you have a different version, you may wish to download one of these at the Adobe website, or contact the Teaching Negotiation Resource Center at firstname.lastname@example.org, 800-258-4406 (within the U.S.) or 301-528-2676 (outside the U.S.) for further assistance.
 This restriction does not apply to the freely available Teacher’s Package Review copies.

 Soft copies will be delivered as one or more linked URLs (website addresses) within the body of an e-mail; you can click on these links to download or forward your documents.
+You will only have 1 week from the receipt of the links to download your materials to your computer.
 Please note that soft copies can only be read on a PC running Windows 7, Windows Vista, Windows XP or an Apple Macintosh running OSX 10.3 or higher.

 Q: Will my firewall or e-mail security settings prevent me from receiving the electronic files?